-The job was not a standard protocol conversion with a mature public driver stack.
+This was not a standard protocol conversion with a mature public driver stack.
 It involved legacy Hobart equipment, a migration away from an older gateway already familiar to the site, and a serial path that looked correct on paper but kept failing in practice.
-The result was a project where the breakthrough depended as much on reproducing the physical issue as on translating the protocol.

 At a Glance